wso2-attic/ballerina-integrator/README.md

 ```

 - We have also specified `` @kubernetes:Service `` so that it will create a Kubernetes service which will expose the Ballerina service that is running on a Pod.
-- In addition, we have used `` @kubernetes:Ingress `` which is the external interface to access your service (with path `` /`` and hostname ``ballerina.guides.io``)
+- In addition, we have used `` @kubernetes:Ingress `` which is the external interface to access your service (with path `` /`` and hostname ``ballerina.guides.io``).

 - Now you can build a Ballerina executable archive (.balx) of the service that we developed above, using the following command.
 It points to the service file that we developed above and it will create an executable binary out of that.
-This will also create the corresponding Docker image and the Kubernetes artifacts using the Kubernetes annotations that you have configured above.
+This will also create the corresponding docker image and the Kubernetes artifacts using the Kubernetes annotations that you have configured above.

 ```
    $ballerina build message_transformation